James Conner (American football): 2014 season

 Conner started his sophomore season rushing for 153 yards on 14 carries and scored a season-high four touchdowns in the season-opening 62–0 win over Delaware.
 On November 1, 2014, Conner rushed for a career-high 263 rushing yards on a career-high 38 attempts and scored three touchdowns during a 51–48 double-overtime loss to No. 24 Duke.
 The next game, he passed 200 yards rushing for a second consecutive game with 30 carries for 220 yards and career-high-tying four touchdowns in a loss to North Carolina.
 In his sophomore season in 2014, Conner rushed for 1,765 yards on 298 attempts and set an Atlantic Coast Conference (ACC) record with 26 rushing touchdowns.
 He led the ACC in rushing yards and ranked 7th in the Football Bowl Subdivision.
 At the end of the season, he was named the ACC Player of the Year and garnered American Football Coaches Association first-team All-American honors.

 2015 season

 On September 5, 2015, Conner tore his MCL during the Panthers' season opening 45–37 victory over Youngstown State.
 He finished the game with eight carries for 77 rushing yards and scored two rushing touchdowns but missed the rest of his junior season.
 He was also diagnosed with Hodgkin's Lymphoma during the rehab process and was finally cancer-free during the off-season.

+Conner was named to the AFCA Good Works Team, which recognizes college football student-athletes for outstanding contributions to their communities.